mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

 in pure Python.
 It builds upon the principles of [htmx](https://htmx.org/), bridging the gap between backend simplicity and frontend interactivity.

-## 5-Second Pitch

-Are you a backend dev, data scientist, or newbie programmer who knows Python and wants to build something for the web?
-FastHTML is here to help you build your dreams without having to learn Javascript.
-Knowledge of CSS and HTML is required though!

-### Okay, I'm interested, tell me a little more

 ![Sample Code showing how to create a Table in FastHTML](./fasthtml.png)

 This example cribbed from the FastHTML homepage shows a table implemented fully in Python.

 FastHTML maps various HTML elements to their equivalent component forms in Python, allowing you describe your application in Python.
 And then using the magic of htmx, it converts these into HTML and CSS that gets sent to the browser.
 For the pedants in the room, yes, at the end of the day, there's Javascript involved, but that comes from the htmx library, and you don't have to worry about or interact with it.
-And fear not, if you want to bring in javascript at some point, you can.
+And fear not, if you want to bring in JavaScript at some point, you can.

 So what does a minimal FastHTML app look like?
 After running `pip install python-fasthtml`, all you need is: